The Advanced Television Systems Committee (ATSC) launched Wednesday a

 on the go.

-The OMVC is primarily comprised of broadcasters and
+The OMVC is comprised of primarily of broadcasters and

 manufacturers looking to promote and evolve the new ATSC Mobile/Handheld

-broadcasting system, which transmits programming receivable by portable devices
+to transmit programming receivable by portable devices moving at speed in

 According to the poll, local news and information content